kavanamalli/OS-RealTime-Process-Dashboard/README.md

 ## 🔧 Features
 - Real-time process tracking
 - Dynamic GUI updates when a process is created, terminated, or changed
+- Alerts for high CPU and memory usage (custom thresholds)
 - Graphical representation of CPU and memory usage
 - Dashboard with process metadata